Los Angeles Racketeering Defense Attorneys

 Whatever the facts of your case may be, the punishments for racketeering can be incredibly harsh, and leave your life in unstable and uncertain circumstances.

-What Are Penalties for Racketeering Charges?
+What Are Penalties for Racketeering Charges in Los Angeles?

 Racketeering is viewed as a very serious crime, both at a state and federal level, and is usually punished according to the RICO Act.
 Before you are even given your sentence, you will likely be required to give up all goods and profits that came as a result of the scheme.
 This can, and often does, include things like your house, your car, and any other possessions that were purchased through illegal means.